Bol Bol's double-double leads No. 14 Oregon over E. Wash.

 UP NEXT

-Oregon faces Iowa in Madison Square Garden on Thursday night at the 2K Empire Classic and then either UConn or Syracuse in its only games on back-to-back nights of the regular season.
+Oregon faces Iowa at Madison Square Garden on Thursday night in the 2K Empire Classic and then either UConn or Syracuse in its only games on back-to-back nights of the regular season.

 Eastern Washington opens its home season against Green Bay on Friday.
 The Eagles will host only four of their 11 nonconference games.